fpjohnston/TECO-64/doc/running.md

  - Open specified file for input and output (using the EB command).

 -S*nn*, --scroll=*nn*
- - Start TECO in split-screen window mode, with *nn* lines for a scrolling region (using the 1W and nn,7:W commands).
+ - Start TECO in split-screen display mode, with *nn* lines for a scrolling region (using the 1W and nn,7:W commands).

--W, --window
- - Start TECO in window mode (using the 1W command).

 -X, --exit
  - Used with -E to exit from TECO (using the EX command) once the indirect